prometheus/client_python/docs/content/collector/custom.md

 ## value vs labels

-Every metric family constructor accepts either `value` or `labels`, but not both.
+Every metric family constructor accepts either inline data or `labels`, but not both.
+The inline data parameter name varies by type: `value` for Gauge, Counter, and Info; `count_value`/`sum_value` for Summary; `buckets` for Histogram.

-- Pass `value` (and for counters, optionally `created`) to emit a single unlabelled metric directly from the constructor.
+- Pass inline data to emit a single unlabelled metric directly from the constructor.
 - Pass `labels` (a sequence of label names) and then call `add_metric` one or more times to emit labelled metrics.